jrmdev/binder/README.md

 ### That sounds useless, what does it do then?

-- Most importantly it will make it easier to find and reuse data about Active Directory users, groups, accounts and passwords that you collect during internal networks pentest.
+- Most importantly it will make it easier to find and reuse data about Active Directory users, groups, accounts and passwords that you collect during internal networks pentests.

-- Once you have compromised a domain, feed the script with and enum file (e.g. from "enum4linux.pl" and a ntds dump file (pwdump format).
+- Once you have compromised a domain, feed the script with an enum file (e.g. from "enum4linux.pl") and a ntds dump file (pwdump format).
 It will parse them and organise the data conveniently in a sqlite db.
 You can then issue commands to query the data in a convenient way.

 - It will also automate and optimise password cracking on your shitty consultant's laptop.
 It does it by running appropriate John the Ripper commands (dictionaries, rules, masks [todo: markov, bruteforce]) and maintaining the database up to date.

-- It handle multiple projects which you can start, stop and resume your work on.
-It also handle multiple domains per project.
+- It handles multiple projects which you can start, stop and resume your work on.
+It also handles multiple domains per project.
 It will create and maintain a sqlite database in each project directory.

 - It will generate (text) reports around password strength statistics for each domain.

 ### Getting started

-If after reading the very convincing description above you still want to give it a try. clone the repo or download the zip.
+If after reading the very convincing description above you still want to give it a try, clone the repo or download the zip.
 My advice is create a symlink so you can call the "binder" command from whichever working directory.

 `sudo ln -s /path/to/binder/binder.py /usr/local/bin/binder`